 This little girl was known for being sweet, quiet and shy, but also curious and adventurous and tough, preferring to hang with the boys playing what they were playing.
 She was called a “tomboy”.
 She loved to read and write, roller skate, play tennis, soccer, and swim.

-This little girl was known to be a gifted learner and an accelerated student, however, when she was in high school she became bored with school, preferring to focus on athletics and part time jobs where she felt confident, was actively engaged, and learned from her experiences.
-She was a dependable worker and a talented athlete.
-She had dreams of becoming a tennis star, a journalist, and a civil rights lawyer.
-She also struggled with a sleep disorder, gastrointestinal issues, and some social anxiety.
+This little girl was labeled as a gifted learner and an accelerated student, but when she was in high school she was bored in school, preferring to focus on athletics and jobs where she felt confident, was actively engaged, and learned from her experiences.
+She was always a dependable worker and a talented athlete.
+She had dreams of becoming an international tennis star, a journalist, and a civil rights lawyer.
+She also struggled with a sleep disorder, gastrointestinal issues, and some sensitivities.

 She studied to become a paralegal first and earned a certificate at Denver Paralegal Institute.
-This gave her the confidence she needed to go to law school.
+This gave her the confidence she needed to apply herself to law school.
 She graduated from New York Law School in 1999 and shocked even herself when she passed the New York bar exam with high scores.
-She had never felt confident as a traditional student and still doesn’t.
+She had never felt confident as a traditional student.
 She went on to hold positions at prestigious places.
 She worked at the New York City Law Department where she argued in the court of Sonia Sotomayor, she worked at the the New York County District Attorney’s Office, and the United States Attorney’s Office for the Southern District of New York.
-She found that she enjoyed the law, but she wasn’t built to fight so she became a Mediator.
-She served as a policy specialist and senior consultant for the Colorado Department of Education.
+She found that she enjoyed the law, but she wasn’t built to fight so she became a Mediator and focused on her writing.
+For six years she served as a policy specialist and senior consultant for the Colorado Department of Education.

-She realized as an adult that she is Gifted and Autistic, that she can still play like a girl and a boy, and that she is already a teacher and a writer.
+She realized as an adult that she is actually autistic, what it means to be gifted, that she can still play like a child, and that she is already a teacher and a writer and that she most loves being a Mother.

 Why am I sharing?
 Because research says that 70% of girls feel different about their futures after hearing from women role models.
 Thanks to Inspiring Girls International and Women’s Forum for the Economy & Society for asking us to inspire the next generation of girls by sharing our stories.